ianyfan/alevel/physics/exposition.md

 5 Fibre optics are cladded with a substance with a lower refractive index than the core so that light travelling down it undergoes total internal reflection, allowing transmission of information that is fast and lossless
 \ However, the refractive index must still be high so that the critical angle is high, to prevent multipath dispersion, wherein light travelling at a greater angle reflects more, thereby travelling a longer path so that different components of the signal arrive at different times, distorting it
 \ Multipath dispersion is also mitigated by having a narrow core
+\ Cladding is also present to proctect the core from being damaged, which would affect the data transfer, and prevent the crossover of signal with outside sources by blocking incoming EM waves

 2.3.4
 1 A stationary wave can be formed by two waves with the same frequency and wavelength (and amplitude) travelling in opposite directions to form the superposition of the two waves: when the waves are in phase, they reinforce to form a wave with twice the amplitude, and when they are a half a wavelength out of phase, they cancel